Vindexus/DungeonWorld/classes/arcanewarrior.md

 ### Quicksilver

-Your blade cuts faster than the eye can see, preventing your opponent from mounting a proper defense.
+Your weapon moves faster than the eye can see, preventing your opponent from mounting a proper defense.
 Gain +2 piercing on your attack.

 ### Warding